OPEC+ seen sticking to modest output rises despite oil rally

 Riyadh has so far resisted U.S. calls to increase output more quickly than called for under the OPEC+ agreement.

-At its last meeting on Feb.
-2, OPEC+ agreed to increase output by 400,000 bpd for March, leaving it with 2.6 million bpd of cuts to unwind by the end of the September.
+OPEC+ still has 2.6 million bpd of cuts it expects to unwind by the end of September.

-Four OPEC+ sources told Reuters on Tuesday the group would likely agree another 400,000 bpd increase for April.

-The sources said Russia's invasion of Ukraine - which it calls a "special operation" - had had no impact to date on the functioning of the supply agreement.

 Saudi Arabia's cabinet on Tuesday reaffirmed its commitment to the OPEC+ agreement, the Saudi state news agency said.